IUDataStructuresCourse/course-web-page-fall-2025/lectures/linked-lists.md

 	    boolean test(T t, U u);
 	}

-Student in-class exercise: implement Sequence using an array
+**Student in-class exercise:** implement the Sequence interface by creating a class named `Array` that internally uses a built-in Java array for storing the elements.

 Now the algorithms on `Sequence` (`find_first_equal`, `equals`, etc.)  can also be used with Array!